qwibbler/Capstone-Portal/README.md

 ## Acknowledgments

-- Adapted from [this template](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), used under the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/).
+- Adapted from [this template by Cindy Shin in Behance.](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), used under the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## 📝 License